-Multi-Purpose Tactical (MPT) Bullets Explained
+Multi-Purpose Tactical Ammo: MPT Bullets Explained

 MPT Bullet Features

-Hollow Point – The hollow point of the MPT bullet guarantees exceptional stopping power in most situations.
-As the target is struck, the nose will mushroom or “bloom” back and outwards creating a larger than normal wound channel.
-This will cause a lot of damage with each shot so your target takes a lot of extra punishment, even if it’s not striking them in a kill zone.
+- Hollow Point: The hollow point of the MPT bullet guarantees exceptional stopping power in most situations.
+As the target is struck, the nose will mushroom or “bloom” back and outwards, creating a larger-than-normal wound channel.
+This will cause a lot of damage with each shot – so your target takes a lot of extra punishment, even if it’s not striking them in a kill zone.
 For targets, this will put a normal hole at the entry point and a large one where it exits.

-Boat Tail – The boat tail design gives you a great ballistic coefficient and helps ensure accuracy at longer ranges than a typical bullet.
-This design is used by snipers and hunters and is extremely popular for long range target shooting and hunting.
+- Boat Tail: The boat tail design gives you a great ballistic coefficient and helps ensure accuracy at longer ranges than a typical bullet.
+This design is used by snipers and hunters, and is extremely popular for long-range target shooting and hunting.

 MPT Bullet Advantages

 One of the best things about this particular bullet, and the ammunition you’ll find it used with, is the versatility.
 The MPT bullet can be used for everything, hence the “multi-purpose” designation.
 You can hunt, target shoot, take care of varmints and keep your home and property safe with a single box of ammunition.
 You don’t really need to have a huge assortment on hand if you’re using this.
 If you get brass casings, which are very common for MPT ammunition, you have the benefit of being able to reload it and/or recycle it as well.

 MPT Bullet Disadvantages

 This bullet is primarily used in cartridges designed for use in Modern Sporting Rifles.
 Due to media misinterpretation of the purpose of these rifles and various legislation, you may not legally be able to buy a weapon to fire it with.
 That’s a pretty big issue.
 Not all areas with these restrictions stopped selling the ammunition, and if you already have your weapon, this won’t apply to you.